 With a voice like molten gold and volcanic force, she defined the sound of Bond and became Britain's most enduring diva.

-Shirley Bassey's rise from the gritty streets of Tiger Bay, Cardiff, to the world's most glamorous stages is the stuff of legend.
-Discovered as a teenager singing in clubs, her voice—a staggering instrument of raw power and theatrical flourish—refused to be ignored.
+Shirley Bassey performed the theme songs for 'Goldfinger,' 'Diamonds Are Forever,' and 'Moonraker.'
+Born in 1937 in Tiger Bay, Cardiff, she was discovered as a teenager singing in clubs.
+Her voice — a staggering instrument of raw power and theatrical flourish — refused to be ignored.
 In the late 1950s, hits like 'Banana Boat Song' and 'Kiss Me, Honey Honey' established her as a dynamic pop force.
-But it was her assignment to the James Bond franchise that forged her immortality.
-Her performances on 'Goldfinger,' 'Diamonds Are Forever,' and 'Moonraker' are not merely theme songs; they are dramatic overtures, full of brassy sensuality and danger.
-For over six decades, Bassey has commanded stages with an unmatched regal presence, her sequined gowns and outstretched arms as iconic as the thunderous notes she belts.
-She is not just a singer; she is a national treasure and a global symbol of unapologetic, show-stopping grandeur.
+Her Bond performances are dramatic overtures full of brassy sensuality and danger.
+For over six decades, Bassey has commanded stages with unmatched regal presence, her sequined gowns and outstretched arms as recognizable as the thunderous notes she belts.

 1928–1945